Kansas School Bus Test

 Topics Covered

-- ✓Railroad crossing rules — Kansas has over 4,000 public crossings; you must stop, look, and listen every time
+- ✓Railroad crossing procedures – Kansas has hundreds of grade crossings.
+You must stop fully, look, and listen before crossing.

 - + 3 more topics